khtohidulislam/ULF-EnC-Challenge/README.md

 Normalised Mean Square Error (NMSE)

-Leaderboard ranks teams based on SSIM (higher is better).
+Leaderboard ranks teams based on a weighted combination of SSIM (70%), PSNR (10%), MAE (10%), and NMSE (10%) is used to evaluate reconstruction quality, emphasizing structural fidelity while incorporating intensity-based and error-based metrics.

 Results are stored in leaderboard.csv.